coderefinery/manuals/lesson-review.md

 - Do exercises and demos still work?
 - Any small-scale clarifications to make things flow better?
 - Does the "big story" need more clarifications?
-- Using the plan from previous years, with improvements
+- Using the plan from previous years, with improvements.

 Try to avoid: